gin0115/vite-manifest-parser/README.md

 // ];
 ```

-> Unlike `getAssetsForVueFile()`, this will not throw exceptions if the file doesn't exist and will just return an empty array.
+> Unlike `getAssetsForVueFile()` , this will not throw exceptions if the file doesn't exist and will just return an empty array.

+# Change log
+* 0.1.0 - Initial release.
+# Contributing

+If you would like to contribute to this project, please open an issue or pull request.
+All pull requests must pass the testing suite of PHPUnit, PHPStan and PHP Code Sniffer.
+To run these tests please run the following.

+* `composer coverage` - Runs the PHPUnit test cases and will create a HTML coverage report (if you have a valid coverage driver installed)
+* `composer test` - Runs the PHPUnit test cases without the coverage report.
+* `composer sniff` - Runs PHP Code Sniffer on the project.
+* `composer fixer` - Runs PHPCBF against the files to the defined rules (PSR12).
+* `composer analyse` - Runs the PHPStan ruleset for the project
+* `composer all` - Runs all of the above and is what is run as part of the GH Action pipeline.

+All code must pass all of these suites against php versions `7.2` , `7.3` , `7.4` , `8.0` & `8.1` .
+On both windows and linux operating systems.
+Please note the Windows version runs less tests.